Jimmy99/echox/website/content/guide/ip-address.md

 ## Case 1.
 With no proxy

-If you put no proxy (e.g.: directory facing to the internet), all you need to (and have to) see is IP address from network layer.
+If you put no proxy (e.g.: directory facing to the internet), all you need to (and have to) see is the IP address from the network layer.
-Any HTTP header is untrustable because the clients have full control what headers to be set.
+Any HTTP header is untrustable because the clients have full control over what headers are to be set.

 In this case, use `echo.ExtractIPDirect()`.